DjangoJagt/paparazzi/README.md

 In the early stages of testing, we utilized the `orange_avoider_guided` module as a baseline for our navigation and obstacle avoidance algorithms.
 This preliminary phase allowed us to identify crucial adjustments and enhancements necessary for our custom module development, setting a foundation for more sophisticated functionalities.

 ### Optic Flow Testing
 Within the `OPTICFLOW_TESTING` folder, we have included test files intended for exploring the potential of optic flow in enhancing UAV navigation.
-The files contain modified versions of the existing optical flow calculators from the `computer_vision` module.
+The files contain modified versions of the existing optical flow calculators from the `sw/airborne/modules/computer_vision/` folder.
 The code was modified to make it fit for our purpose of navigation.
 Despite the promising aspects of optic flow for real-time environmental interaction and obstacle detection, it was ultimately not incorporated into our competition setup.
 These tests, however, represent an area of potential future exploration for the project.